3. HOTEL INFO

 A. For your flight into Buenos Aires, check your airline’s website before departure as policies tend to change and vary from airline to airline.

-We will likely be flying Aerolineas Argentinas from Buenos Aires to Ushuaia, Argentina.
-We book this flight and you will have one free checked piece of luggage that can weigh no more than 15kg (33 pounds).
+If you are joining us for our Antarctica Adventure, we will likely fly Aerolineas Argentinas from Buenos Aires to Ushuaia, Argentina.
+We book this flight on your behalf and you will have one free checked piece of luggage that can weigh no more than 15kg (33 pounds).
 If you think your luggage will weigh more than this or that you will have a second piece of luggage, please let us know.
 Closer to departure we can give you the cost of the additional luggage.

 Q. What are the carry-on bag restrictions?